 The exterior of the fabric book cover.

-However, you can make it 100% reversible by simply add another elastic cord at the interior of the flap and sew the bookmark at the center of the cover.
+However, you can make it 100% reversible by simply adding another elastic cord at the interior of the flap and sewing the bookmark at the center of the cover.

 Insert the plastic book covers into the flaps to wear the fabric cover.